 If no data or standards are available, consulting with experts may be the best method.
 Distributions such as the triangular and PERT require "three-point" estimates of minimum, most likely, and maximum values for a random variable.
 The uniform distribution uses a minimum and maximum estimate and assumes all values in between have an equal chance of occurring.
 The trapezoidal distribution uses a four-point estimate of minimum, maximum, and two modes.
 This provides for the greatest probability between the two modes.
 The uniform, triangular, and trapezoidal don't normally occur in real life, but are used to approximate uncertainty while allowing for the use of expert estimates.

 Correlation Between Random Variables

 Often, random variables are assumed to be independent of each other.
 That is, the value of one random variable is not correlated with the value of another random variable.
 If random variables are correlated, this should be accounted for in the simulation.
-Risk can be under estimated if independence is assumed when there is correlation present.
+Risk can be under or over estimated if independence is assumed when there is correlation present.

 We will revisit correlation later on.

 An Example Model to Show the Basics of Monte Carlo Simulation